 The ideal triangular maximum severity pulse is defined in Advisory Circular (AC) 25.562-1B.
 For the evaluation and testing of less-severe pulses for purposes of assessing the effectiveness of the ILD deployment setting, a similar triangular pulse should be used with acceleration, rise time, and velocity change scaled accordingly.
-The magnitude of the required pulse should not deviate below the ideal pulse by more than 0.5g until 1.33 t1 is reached, where t1 represents the time interval between 0 and t1 on the referenced pulse shape as shown in AC 25.562-1B.
+The magnitude of the required pulse should not deviate below the ideal pulse by more than 0.5g until 1.33 t1 is reached, where $t_1$ represents the time interval between 0 and $t_1$ on the referenced pulse shape as shown in AC 25.562-1B.
 This is an acceptable method of compliance to the test requirements of the special conditions.

-Proposed conditions 1 through 5 address ensuring that the ILD activates when intended in order to provide the necessary protection of occupants.
+Conditions 1 through 5 address ensuring that the ILD activates when intended, to provide the necessary protection of occupants.
 This includes protection of a range of occupants under various accident conditions.
-Proposed conditions 6 through 10 address maintenance and reliability of the ILD, including any outside influences on the mechanism, to ensure it functions as intended.
+Conditions 6 through 10 address maintenance and reliability of the ILD, including any outside influences on the mechanism, to ensure it functions as intended.

-The proposed special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
+These special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.